MeMAD-project/media-memorability/README.md

 #### Computing the visual and audio-visual scores
+#### Finding the best weights combination and getting the final scores

-Then obtain the final score by running, combine_scores_2020.py, a code snippet for evluating all linear combinbations of values to combine different modalities.
+Obtain the final score by running, combine_scores_2020.py, a code snippet for evluating all linear combinbations of values to combine different modalities.